dokku/dokku/docs/processes/process-management.md

 #### Via CLI

+!!! info
-> This functionality is disabled if the formation is managed via a file such as `DOKKU_SCALE`.
+    This functionality is disabled if the formation is managed via a file such as `DOKKU_SCALE`.

 Dokku can also manage scaling itself via the `ps:scale` command.
 This command can be used to scale multiple process types at the same time.